minimaxwell/cdl-bpf/Readme.md

 };
 ```

+Note that this header isn't part of the kernel headers, as DNS isn't a protocol
+natively supported by the Linux Kernel.
+DNS is handled in userspace, by tools
+such as `systemd-resolved`.
+You can re-use the above structure definition in your
+code.

 What we now want is to identify "DNS Queries".
 This information is
 stored in the `flags` field, more specifically in the bit 0 of this
 entry.
 The semantics of this bit :